hanks/github-approve-deny/README.md

 ## Installation
 **Not publish to Chrome Store yet.**
 1. Remove the original extension if you installed.
 And press Command+Shift+Delete to check **Cached images and files** to clear your Chrome cache.
+2. Access link **chrome://extensions/** in your Chrome to open your extension management page
-2. Just download [.crx](https://github.com/hanks/github-approve-deny/raw/master/dist/github-approve-deny.crx), and drop to Chrome to install.
+3. Just download [.crx](https://github.com/hanks/github-approve-deny/raw/master/dist/github-approve-deny.crx), and drop to the page above to install.

 ## Credits
 Thanks to the original author -- [cisox](https://github.com/cisox/github-approve-deny) for this cool tool.